 - Proposal to members of the selected nominees for appointment at this year’s annual general meeting in November.

 You can find out more about the nominating committee here.

 Any CFA UK Regular Member is eligible to be considered for a position on the CFA UK Board.
 You do not need to be CFA charterholder and you are welcome to self-nominate.
 The nominating committee is particularly keen to encourage nominations of members that contribute to Board diversity.

 In considering whether to nominate a fellow member or yourself, you should give thought to criteria such as experience, vision, commitment and their ability to represent the Society.
 The role will involve considerable time commitment over several years.
 As well as attending quarterly Board meetings, an annual strategy meeting and the AGM, Board members are also encouraged to attend other CFA UK events in order to engage with members and may also volunteer in other capacities, for example as a member or chair of a committee.
 Occasionally, particularly for officers, there may be a requirement to attend international CFA leadership events.

 We are looking for members who display the following attributes:

-- Knowledge of how sustainable investment is developing and being integrated within investment decision-making processes and practices.
-Understanding and experience of climate-related, nature-related and net zero issues would be of particular interest,
+- Knowledge of how sustainable investment is developing and being integrated within investment decision-making processes and practices,

 - Ability to think strategically and provide robust operational oversight and challenge.
 Cognitive diversity is actively encouraged,